beangusu/Bingcentia/README.md

 Some mods will straight up refuse to download due to the mirror being down like Skyrim Realistic Overhaul.
 Download them here if needed:

-- https://www.moddb.com/mods/skyrim-realistic-overhaul/downloads (We only need Parts 1-3 and the 1.8 Update)
+- https://www.moddb.com/mods/skyrim-realistic-overhaul/downloads (Be sure to grab Parts 1-3 and the SE 1.8 Update, **not** the Original Skyrim Version 1.8 Update)

 Some of the `Output files` will fail to download due to their size and your internet speed.
 Download them manually from here: